A pioneering programme of green field urban internet connectivity and applications deployment in Ethiopia

 With 110 million people Ethiopia is Africa’s most populous least developed country.
 However, with a GDP Annual Growth Rate of over 10% it also has one of the fastest growing non-oil economies in the world.
 Further, over the past year Ethiopia has seen unprecedented political and economic reforms which are making aspects of state-owned enterprises available for private investment.
 The telecoms and media sectors is now opening up, generating a short window of unprecedented opportunity to design and roll out digital infrastructure and allied services differently.

-This is your opportunity to influence the roadmap of a rapidly growing city.
-Find out more about the programme phases and how to get involved below.
+This was an opportunity for the CW community to influence the roadmap of a rapidly growing city.
+Find out more about the programme phases below.